What makes a meeting worthwhile?

 The goal of this course is to transform the way you use meetings to engage meaningfully with colleagues and produce excellent work.

-In this interactive course, you will be guided through a series of activities to produce a personalized plan for skillfully running meetings.
-We will examine your particular context to discover how to get the results you’re after.
-You’ll benefit from new perspectives and insights offered by your classmates.
+In this interactive course, we will examine your particular context to discover how to get the results you’re after.
+You’ll benefit from new perspectives and insights offered by your classmates and have a personalized plan for skillfully running meetings.

 Course Outcomes